zeraholladay/helm/README.md

 This script automates the installation and management of ArgoCD on a Kubernetes cluster using Helm and the ArgoCD CLI.
 It includes commands to create Helm templates, manage ArgoCD applications, and handle port forwarding and logins.

+As of 2025-02-16, this only works with the `redis` chart, which is a simple Redis Stateful set.

 ## Prerequisites

 Before running this script, ensure that the following tools are installed and configured: